storageos/storageos.github.io/_docs/getting_started/support.md

 ## Confirming the Status of a Ticket

-If you submitted a ticket earlier and wish to see the latest status, you can do this through the StorageOS Support site:
+If you submitted a ticket earlier and wish to see the latest status, you can do this through the StorageOS Support site

-1. Either navigate to the URL provided in you email confirmation or click *TICKETS* at the top of the support web page to see a list of tickets that you have opened
+1. Either navigate to the URL provided in your email confirmation or click on the *TICKETS* menu item at the top of the support web page to see a list of tickets  you have opened

    ![screenshot](/images/docs/overview/support2f.png)

-2. Click on the ticket of interest to view the ticket details - this will take you to the Tickets List page illustrated above
+2. Click on the ticket of interest to view the ticket details - this will take you to the *Tickets list* page illustrated above

    ![screenshot](/images/docs/overview/support2g.png)